 A credit file is information a credit reference agency holds about you.
 It covers everything from voters roll information to how you pay your credit cards, loans and mortgage.
 Information goes back six years and every time you apply for credit, a credit search is registered on your credit file.

 The maximum amount an individual lender will let you borrow on a credit card.
-If you go over this limit, your card might be refused and you’ll normally have to pay over limit charges.
+If you go over this limit, your card might be refused.

 Refunds (e.g. a merchant credit for an item or items you return to them) and payments applied to your account.